pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 * *ORG Address* : contains the ORG address for the linked machine code or *0xFFFF* for no ORG address defined.

-* *Expressions* : contains a set of expressions up to the start of the next existing section.
+* *Expressions* : contains a set of expressions up to an end marker (*type* = 0).
 Each expression has the following
 format:

   * *type* (char) : defines the resulting evaluation type range:
+     *  0  : end marker
      * 'U' : 8-bit integer (0 to 255)
      * 'S' : 8-bit signed integer (-128 to 127)
      * 'C' : 16-bit integer (-32768 to 65535)
      * 'L' : 32-bit signed integer

+  * *sourcefile* (lstring) : source file name where expression was defined, to be used in error messages.
+May be an empty string, signalling that the previous *sourcefile* of the previous expression should be used.

+  * *line_number* (long) : line number in source file where expression was defined, to be used in error messages.

   * *ASMPC* (word) : defines the relative module code address of the start of the assembly instruction to be used as *ASMPC* during